viviantu/HCDE-438-A1/README.md

    - Link to your GitHub repository (once all commits are pushed) - this way we will know you've submitted the assignment
    - Brief explanation of any challenges you faced (OPTIONAL, but we would like to know how has your experience been, in order to tweak future assignments, maybe offer less/more help as requested)

+   I am going to upload video to my github for the explaination.

 ## Tips for Success

 - **Start early** - Don't wait until the last minute